-Report cards will be issued six times a year.
-Progress reports will be issued at the end of the third week of each grading period.
-All students will receive a progress report that must be signed by the parent and returned to the teacher.
+Report cards will be issued quarterly, four times a year.
+Progress reports will go home at the end of every grading period's third week.
+All students will receive a progress report that must be signed by a parent and returned to their teacher.